Azure/azure-batch-software-entitlement/docs/walk-through.md

 In production, three different certificates will be used, but for test scenarios you can use the same certificate for all three.

 For each required certificate you will need to know its *thumbprint*.
 Both condensed (e.g. `d4de20d05e66fc53fe1a50882c78db2852cae474`) and expanded (e.g. `d4 de 20 d0 5e 66 fc 53 fe 1a 50 88 2c 78 db 28 52 ca e4 74`) formats are supported.

+If you want to reuse an existing certificate or certificates, see below for instructions.
+If you want to generate your own self-signed certificates for use, the blog entry [Creating self signed certificates with makecert.exe for development](https://blog.jayway.com/2014/09/03/creating-self-signed-certificates-with-makecert-exe-for-development/) may be useful.

 ### Windows